KoljaB/KoljaB/README.md

+> [!NOTE]
+> **Availability Update:** I am currently **fully booked with projects until at least the end of June 2025** and am unfortunately unable to accept new client engagements at this time.
+Thank you for your understanding!

 **I develop high-performance voice applications that run in real time, handle heavy workloads, and maintain stable, low-latency performance even at global scale.**

 Many developers already rely on my open-source libraries (like [RealtimeSTT](https://github.com/KoljaB/RealtimeSTT), [RealtimeTTS](https://github.com/KoljaB/RealtimeTTS) and [Linguflex](https://github.com/KoljaB/Linguflex)) for accurate, responsive transcription and text-to-speech.